Expanding Opportunities for Each Child

 Overview

+The Office of School and District Improvement administers the Expanding Opportunities for Each Child Non-Competitive (EOEC NC) Grant.
 The EOEC NC grant funds are awarded to traditional school districts and community schools.
-Section 1003A of Every Students Succeeds Act (ESSA) recommends that state education agencies (SEA) set aside an additional 3% of Title I Part A to fund this grant.
-Ohio chooses to distribute these funds as the Expanding Opportunities for Each Child Non-Competitive grant.
-The EOEC NC grant is allocated to an LEA with schools that have been identified as Comprehensive Support and Improvement (CSI) or Additional Targeted Support and Improvement (ATSI).
+Section 1003A of Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA), recommends that state education agencies (SEA) set aside an additional 3% of Title I Part A to fund this grant.
+Ohio chooses to distribute these funds through the EOEC NC grant to an LEA with schools that have been identified as Comprehensive Support and Improvement (CSI) or Additional Targeted Support and Improvement (ATSI).
+To confirm the school’s federal identification, please click here.

-Fiscal Year 2025 Expanding Opportunities for Each Child Grant
+Expanding Opportunities for Each Child Non-Competitive Grant

 EOEC NC grant funding is designed to improve student outcomes, including participation, performance, and graduation by expanding access to existing programs and/or introducing programming that is not otherwise available in the LEA’s building(s).
 Grantees might choose to leverage the EOEC NC programming for supporting college and career readiness, engaging diverse learners, focusing on academic recovery and acceleration, or expanding options for student-centered learning.